 Invoice financing refers to a loan received from financial lending institutions including banks and credit unions, with interest rates which could be fixed or floating and is payable within a specified period of time; with collateral being invoices from creditworthy commercial clients.

 Invoice financing is otherwise called Receivable Financing or Factoring.
 It makes funds readily available to use for the day-to-day running of the company.
 Companies are able to improve their working capital by pawning invoices from creditworthy clients.

 Who is Qualified for Invoice Financing

-In accounts receivable financing, the collateral is the outstanding invoices your business own.
-Every other part of your business such as the age of your business, your revenue or profitability is not as important as the invoice.
+In accounts receivable financing, the collateral is the outstanding invoices your business owns.
+Every other part of your business such as the age of your business, your revenue, or profitability is not as important as the invoice.

 How to Apply